So How Does Your Air Conditioner Compressor Work?

 One of the most common occurrences you notice if your system is low on refrigerant is that the system will continuously freeze up.
 Air conditioners are a sealed system, and they do not require freon to be added to them every year.

-If you have to add refrigerant to you’re a/c system every year, you have a refrigerant leak.
+If you have to add refrigerant to your a/c system every year, you have a refrigerant leak.
 It is essential that we repair the freon leak as soon as possible to prevent significant damage.

 Air Conditioner Compressor Maintenance Q&A

 What happens if your compressor fails?
 Below are a few options that you have.

 Replace just the Compressor